How to Make Money Recycling Paper (Including Shredded Paper)

 The first step to making money by recycling paper is to find recycling centers near you that pay for paper.
 It’s often easy to find recycling centers that pay for aluminum or let you recycle glass bottles for cash.

-It’s important to know, that each paper recycling center may have varying rules on the types of paper they accept.
+It’s important to know that each paper recycling center may have varying rules on the types of paper it accepts.
 While one may only accept corrugated cardboard, another may only accept newspapers and magazines.

-This is why it’s important to do your research via phone and the Internet before you go.
-You don’t want to waste time visiting the various centers to find out they don’t accept all types of paper.
+This is why it’s essential to research via phone and the Internet before you go.
+You don’t want to waste time visiting the various centers to discover that they don’t accept all types of paper.

-Note: It could help to check out paper companies as well.
-Some paper production companies may be willing to pay you for bringing recyclable paper in.
+Note: It could also help to check out paper companies.
+Some paper production companies may be willing to pay you to bring recyclable paper in.

 2. Collect Paper Products to Bring to the Center

-Once you’ve compiled a list of which recycling centers or paper companies accept which paper products, you can start collecting.
+You can start collecting once you’ve compiled a list of which recycling centers or paper companies accept which paper products.
 There are a variety of places you can get paper to recycle.

 For instance, you can get paper products right from your own home.
-Or you can collect from neighbors, family, friends, or your workplace, provided you get permission beforehand.
+You can also collect from neighbors, family, friends, or your workplace, provided you get permission beforehand.

-Local private or public schools may also be willing to allow you to collect their paper products for recycling.
+Local private or public schools may also allow you to collect their paper products for recycling.
 Start making calls to places and people you know that have recyclable paper.

-Check with neighbors who get a daily paper.
-Or friends and family members that get a lot of deliveries.
+Check with neighbors who get a daily paper or friends and family members who get a lot of deliveries.
 They might have a pile of cardboard boxes they want to get rid of.
-Talk with loved ones that get a lot of magazines delivered to their homes.
+Talk with loved ones who get a lot of magazines delivered to their homes.

 Collect based on what types of paper the recycling centers you’ve found want and which types pay the most cash.
 This will help make collecting and recycling paper worth your efforts.